Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Packet Loss Analysis

 \subsection{Daily Packet Loss}

-Figure \ref{fig:packetlossperday} shows the 95\% quantile of daily packet loss over January and March 2019 and 2020.
+\cref{fig:packetlossperday} shows the daily packet loss rate at the 95th percentile, i.e., the 5\% of the most ``lossy'' users, over January and March 2019 and 2020.
 We see a significant increase in packet loss starting from mid-March 2020.
-Mid-March is the period when some US states began imposing statewide lockdown orders.
+Mid-March is the period when some \gls{US} states began imposing statewide lockdown orders.
 In this time period, the packet loss rate grows by 40--50\% compared to early March 2020, which is before the pandemic.
-Towards the end of March 2020, packet loss rate is 80\% higher than that before the pandemic, implying that some network congestion might occur.
+Towards the end of March 2020, the packet loss rate was 80\% higher than that before the pandemic, implying that some network congestion occurred.

 Since we do not observe similar trends in 2019, this suggests that this increase is not due to noise and might be instead due to the additional traffic generated by activities such as work from home, distance learning, and video conferencing.
-This increase also coincides with the increase in downloaded data we observed in metro areas in Figure \ref{fig:downloadmetro_rural}.
+This increase also coincides with the increase in downloaded data we observed in metro areas in \cref{fig:downloadmetro_rural}.